kaglet/etch-a-sketch/README.md

 - Add space placeholder for grid on page load otherwise there is a split second where it is unloaded.
 - Mobile support (?).
+- Add ticks and values on sliders to clarify that sliding right increases darken/lighten effect.